Dodgers rally on HRs by Martin, Freese to beat Rockies 5-3

+On a team loaded with young talent, a trio of 30-somethings propelled the Dodgers closer to clinching their seventh straight NL West title.

-LOS ANGELES (AP) — Russell Martin hit a go-ahead, three-run homer with two outs and pinch-hitter David Freese followed with a solo shot in the seventh inning, lifting the Los Angeles Dodgers over the Colorado Rockies 5-3 Tuesday night.
+Russell Martin hit a go-ahead, three-run homer with two outs and pinch-hitter David Freese followed with a solo shot in the seventh inning, lifting Los Angeles over the Colorado Rockies 5-3 Tuesday night.

+Martin and Freese are both 36.
+Justin Turner, who is 34, tied a career high with his 27th homer.

+“Baseball doesn’t discriminate age,” Martin said.
+“You can be a good player and be young, and you can be a good player and be a little bit older, and this team fortunately has both.”

 The Rockies lost their eighth in a row overall, tying a season-long skid, and dropped their 12th in 13 games.